Retracing Lewis and Clark and the Oregon Trail is a must for RVers.

 Others may have read the books and journals of those original pioneers, but Carter – who has also read them all – has done it.
 Really done it, in a wagon pulled by horse along the same routes used by those who settled the west.

-His trips range from four hours to overnights and week long trips, with those who travel with him staying overnight in Tee Pees, fed Wyoming steak dinners around a campfire and regaled with Carter’s encyclopedic knowledge of what it was really like to make the trip, which typically took six more months.
+His trips range from four hours to overnights and week-long trips.
+Those who travel with him stay overnight in Tee Pees, are fed Wyoming steak dinners around a campfire and regaled with Carter’s encyclopedic knowledge of what it was really like to make the trip, which typically took six months.